Nostalgic 80’s & 90’s movie filming locations

 Bonus – Not an 80s/90s film, however, the best romantic comedy of all time (Serendipity with John Cusack) also filmed at the Wollman rink!

 - Brief Synopsis: Teenager Francis “Baby” falls in love with her dance instructor while staying with her parents at an upscale summer resort in the Catskills.

-- Claim to fame: Patrick Swayze’s most iconic role, “I’ve had the time of my life” became one of the most popular movie songs of all time, the famous dance lift scene
+- Claim to fame: Patrick Swayze’s most iconic role, “I’ve had the time of my life” became one of the most popular movie songs of all time.
+And who could forget the famous dance lift scene?

 Although the film was originally supposed to flop, teenagers around the country fell in love with Patrick Swayze’s smooth dance moves.
 Everyone wanted to take dance lessons and learn how to do that famous lift (which the stars actually never rehearsed!).
 And, the now timeless song, became one of the most popular movie songs of all time.
 In fact, the year the movie was released, it was the number 1 wedding song.
 The song is so intertwined with the movie that you can’t help thinking of that final dance number every time it comes on the radio.

 One of the most memorable scenes in the movie is the one where Baby (Jennifer Grey) is practicing her dance moves on the stone steps.
 The actual stone steps are found on Lake Lure in Western North Carolina.
 Today you can take a narrated cruise on the lake and see the steps, along with enjoying the fabulous scenery on what has been called “one of the ten most beautiful lakes in the world” by National Geographic.
 Lake Lure was used as an alternative to the Catskills (where the movie is said to take place) as the lush green mountain scenery of WNC is very similar to the Upstate NY region.

 Your tour guide will get as close as he can to the stairs so you can get a good pic.
 Unfortunately, no boats are allowed in the immediate area.